-Does stress cause breakouts?
-Medical experts have long suspected a relationship between acne and stress, and a recent study of college students published in Clinical, Cosmetic and Investigative Dermatology indicated that young adults have more flare-ups during exam periods compared with low-stress times like summer break.
-The amount of stress the students felt even corresponded with how bad the breakout was.
+So, does stress cause breakouts?
+Medical experts have long suspected a relationship between acne and stress, and a recent study of college students indicated that young adults have more stress acne flare-ups during exam periods compared with low-stress times like summer break.
+The amount of stress the students felt even corresponded with how bad the acne breakout was.

 How You Can Prevent Stress-Induced Acne

 Knowing that stress causes acne (or is at least a contributing factor) is just one piece of the puzzle.
 How can you lessen stress and stave off breakouts?
 First: